davidgriesel/davidgriesel/README copy.md

 - Have any games or genres increased or decreased in popularity over time?
 - Have regional sales trends shifted, or do they remain consistent?

----

-## 📊 Data Overview
+## 📊 Data

-- **Source**: The original dataset was sourced from VGChartz, but a modified version was provided by CareerFoundry as part of the Data Analytics Course.
+- **Source**: The original dataset was sourced from **VGChartz**, but a modified version was provided by CareerFoundry as part of the Data Analytics Course.
-- **Description**: The dataset contains over 16,000 records of physical video game sales by title from 1980 to 2016, including fields for genre, platform, publisher, and regional sales.
-- **Cleaning Notes**:
- 	•	Recalculated regional totals where discrepancies existed.
-	•	Removed null values in critical fields.
-	•	Excluded post-2016 data to align with the project scope.
-- **Limitations | Disclaimers**: [Notes on licensing, usage, or any relevant context]

-The original dataset was sourced from the [Video Game Sales Dataset on Kaggle](https://www.kaggle.com/datasets/gregorut/videogame-sales-with-ratings).
-Publisher data, genre classification, and regional sales volumes were cleaned and restructured for trend analysis.
-The dataset was sourced from **VGChartz**, which tracks global video game sales for titles that have sold more than 100,000 units between 1980 and 2016.
-The data includes variables such as platform, genre, publisher, and sales by region.
+- **Contents**: The dataset tracks global video game sales for titles that have sold more than 100,000 by publish year and includes variables such as platform, genre, publisher, and sales by region.
+- **Collection**: VGChartz uses combination of retail sampling and estimation methods to represent broader sales volumes that include digital sales.
+The methodology changed in 2018, discontinuing estimation and instead reporting only official figures released by publishers.
+- **Limitations & Biases**: Sales figures may not represent the full population.
+Estimating could misrepresent digital sales and skew total sales figures.
+Changed methodology results in pre- and post-2018 data not being directly comparable.
+- **Cleaning Notes**: Records containing missing values affecting 2,8% of the dataset were removed.
+Recalculated missing values in Other_Sales variable as the difference between global and other regional sales values.
+Other cleaning steps were minor.

 🔗 [VGChartz Methodology](http://www.vgchartz.com/methodology.php)
 🔗 [Download Dataset](https://images.careerfoundry.com/public/courses/intro-to-data/E1/vgsales.xlsx)

----

 ## ⚙️ Methodology

-Outline of the analytical approach:

 - **Data Profiling & Exploration**: [Describe initial EDA and key metrics observed]
 - **Cleaning Process**: [Steps taken to clean and prepare the data]